2023 Open Enrollment General Information

 3) a copy of your state issued Certificate of Domestic Partnership for a Domestic Partner.

-In addition to the supporting documents listed above,you will need to complete and submit the Open Enrollment form (INS801).
+In addition to the supporting documents listed above, you will need to complete and submit the Open Enrollment form (INS801).

-• Dental insurance - DeltaCare HMO until age 26 and Delta Dental PPO until age 24
+• Delta Dental PPO and VSP vision insurance until age 24

+The coverage will be terminated at the end of their birth month when they are no longer eligible.
 To add dependent children to your coverages you must submit an Open Enrollment form (INS801).

 What is Health In-Lieu (HIL) and Dental In-Lieu (DIL)?

-If you are eligible to enroll in medical and/or dental insurance but you choose to not take the insurance through the City of San José, you can enroll in tihe Health In-Lieu or Dental In-Lieu credit program.
+If you are eligible to enroll in medical and/or dental insurance but you choose to not take the insurance through the City of San José, you can enroll in the Health In-Lieu or Dental In-Lieu credit program.
 Credits can be used toward future medical premiums.
 In-Lieu credit cannot be paid out in cash.
 Enrollment in the In-Lieu credit program does not carryover from year-to-year automatically.
 You must re-enroll for In-Lieu every year by submitting an Open Enrollment form (INS801).

 When will my new insurance cards arrive?

-New insurance cards will arrive by the end of January 2023.
+New insurance cards will arrive by the end of January 2024.
 If you need your new card before it arrives in the mail, please contact the provider and they can issue a temporary card.
 Please note, you will only get new cards if you are changing to a new medical insurance provider.
 Additionally, cards are only issued for medical insurance not for dental and vision coverage.